nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-530-to-531.md

 Follow these steps to upgrade.

-&nbsp;

-## 1\.
-Get the differences between a vanilla Nuxeo DM 5.3.0 and your custom Nuxeo
+## 1. Get the differences between a vanilla Nuxeo DM 5.3.0 and your custom Nuxeo

 If you have specific configuration, you'll need to know what files were changed, in order to apply them onto the default one.
 Here are the folders and files you have to watch: